-- Aquatic Priority Account: \$45,670,190; Aquatic Reserve Fund: \$8,059,445 - Terrestrial Priority Account: \$19,909,661; Terrestrial Reserve Fund: \$3,513,470 governs future expenditures from the Aquatic Priority Account, and the UCFRB Terrestrial Resources Restoration Plan governs future expenditures from the Terrestrial Priority Account.
+- Aquatic Priority Account: \$45,670,190; Aquatic Reserve Fund: \$8,059,445 - Terrestrial Priority Account: \$19,909,661; Terrestrial Reserve Fund: \$3,513,470

+The above priority resource allocations are the budgets the State used in determining the proposed actions specified in the UCFRB Aquatic and Terrestrial Resources Restoration Plans contained in Sections 3 and 4 of this document, respectively.
+The UCFRB Aquatic Resources Restoration Plan governs future expenditures from the Aquatic Priority Account, and the UCFRB Terrestrial Resources Restoration Plan governs future expenditures from the Terrestrial Priority Account.
 The costs of proposed actions that have both aquatic and terrestrial restoration components would be debited from the Aquatic and Terrestrial Priority Accounts in a manner similar to how funding for past approved projects was broken down by resource category as shown in Table A-2.
 For example, proposed flow augmentation projects would be funded by aquatic resource funds, but proposed acquisition of riparian habitat would be funded by a proportionate split of aquatic and terrestrial resource funds.